narwhalacademy/zebra-crossing/README.md

 ### 📰 I'm a journalist working on a sensitive topic

-Below are some basics commonly cited in other guides.
-Depending on what story you're pursuing and what region you're working on, the threat level may be high enough that it warrants an individual consultation with an expert.
+Below are some basics that all journalists should consider.
+If you're working on/in a particularly sensitive story/region (e.g. a whisteblower story in the US or China), you and your team should get an tailored training session from an expert.

 #### Be prepared

-- To remotely wipe the contents of your devices using a tracking app (e.g. [Prey](https://www.preyproject.com), [Lookout Security](https://www.lookout.com/).
+- To remotely wipe the contents of your devices using a tracking app (e.g. [Find My](https://www.apple.com/icloud/find-my/) on iOS, [Find My Device](https://support.google.com/accounts/answer/6160491?hl=en) on Android, [Prey](https://www.preyproject.com), [Lookout Security](https://www.lookout.com/)).

-- To be on the receiving end of a email phishing campaign (as jouranlist emails are usually more public than others).
+- To be on the receiving end of an email phishing campaign (as journalist emails are usually more public than others).

 #### Protect yourself